alexwlchan/alexwlchan.net/src/_drafts/cool-to-care.md

 It's better to be detached, dismissive, disinterested.
 Enthusiasm is cringe.
 Sincerity is weakness.
-I've felt that pressure -- the urge to play it cool, to pretend I'm above it all.
+I've certainly felt that pressure -- the urge to play it cool, to pretend I'm above it all.
 To act as if I only enjoy something a "normal" amount.

-Fuck that.
+Well, fuck that.

 I don’t know where the drive to be detached comes from.
 Maybe it's to protect ourselves, a way to guard against disappointment.